gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Introduce a `@BinaryType` rule type for registering a binary type and implementation
     - Assert that the implementation class extends `DefaultBinarySpec`, has a no-arg constructor and implements the type.
     - Register a factory for the type with the `BinaryContainer`.
-- Introduce a `@Binaries` annotation that can be used to determine the allowable binary types for a component
-    - This mechanism will be used to verify the binary definitions in the next story.
 - Generify DefaultSampleLibrary so that the `getBinaries()` method can return a set of binary subtypes.
 - Introduce `LibraryBinarySpec` to represent binaries for produced from a `LibrarySpec`.
     - Similarly, add `ApplicationBinarySpec`.